 When your dog knows that you decide when dinner time is, where the games will happen and how long they last, and where his sleeping spot is, he will feel relieved and not stressed.
 No more anxious guesswork; he knows what to expect.
 His need for structure has been fulfilled.
 In the husky world, hierarchy equals harmony.

-Confidence: When you are confident in yourself, your Siberian Husky will be confident in you.
+When you are confident in yourself, your Siberian Husky will be confident in you.
 Weak, uncertain, soft owners experience much more trouble controlling their dogs than self-assured and confident people.
 That’s because your Siberian understands almost at once that you are not a leader, and this makes him feel unsafe.
 As a result, he may become excessively shy, or attempt to take over himself.
 If he succeeds, it’s a disaster.

 The best way to build your confidence around your dog is to sign up for an obedience course at your local kennel club, where you’ll learn techniques that will establish your leadership.
 In addition to your classes at the club, work with your dog every day on obedience exercises.
 You’ll feel better about yourself and your dog will feel better about himself, too.

-Fulfilling His Needs
+Fulfilling A Husky’s Needs

 Your Siberian’s basic needs are simple.
 He has no desire to run a business, uncover ancient artifacts (other than that bone he buried last year) or figure out the meaning of life.
 All he wants is to be a dog.
 But dogs, almost by definition, need people to care for them and lead them in the right direction.
 If not well led, they will challenge you — and most will concentrate their challenge on a point of utmost concern to them: food, possessions (toys) and rest.